emmacassie/30-Days-Of-JavaScript/02_Day_Data_types/02_day_data_types.md

 ```

-13.  *indexOf()*: Takes a substring and if the substring exists in a string it returns the first position of the substring if does not exist it returns -1
+13.  *indexOf()*: Takes a substring and if the substring exists in a string it returns the first position of the substring, if the substring does not exist it returns -1

 ```js
 string.indexOf(substring)